ardymarky/Blickfeld-LiDAR-based-pointcloud-using-ICP/README.md

 Once Ros2 Foxy has been installed on the pi, the next step is the blickfeld driver.
 Before building using "colcon", make sure to extract the driver and move it to the /${workspace}/src directory.

-IMPORTANT: double check the Cube1 version for the BSL dependency.
+IMPORTANT: double check the Cube1 for its BSL version dependency.
 If neccessary, you may have to checkout an older branch before compiling BSL.
 BSL version history can be found at https://github.com/Blickfeld/blickfeld-scanner-lib/releases.
-Replace ba53a9d with desired branch/release.
+Replace ba53a9d with the desired branch/release.

 ```console
 cd /${BSL_directory}